 In the future there will no longer be a single route into the profession.
 There will be routes.

 This is a lot to take on board, so we advise keeping a close eye out for further information on how the new system will work from the SRA, law schools and firms during 2017/18.
 Law schools – and to a lesser extent firms – are working frantically to try to understand what all the changes mean and how the transition will work.
-Of all the institutions we spoke to, BPP University seemed most on the ball about all the changes.
-It has produced extensive information for law firms explaining what the changes mean.

 One thing the SQE means is that in the future there will no longer be a single route into the profession.
 There will be routes.
 It remains true that both law and non-law students can enter the profession on equal standing, but the route you follow to qualification might be very different depending on whether you're aiming for a big City or national player, a regional outfit or a high-street firm.
 The SRA anticipates that the route into the profession for those joining larger commercial firms may not change very much.
 But the option of gaining work experience at different times from different employers and sitting exams with whatever prep you deem necessary could open up new routes to qualifications for those aiming to work as solicitors at high-street firms or with other employers, especially ones which have not traditionally recruited trainees.